-To approve the rev rised Taxation of Gifts s, Prizes, and Awa rds Policy (0603), a s presented.
+To approve the revised Taxation of Gifts, Prizes, and Awards Policy (0603), as presented.

-.
-1. D. Calabi Chair - Data

-λII R. Salehi, Chair Date

 TAXATION OF GIFTS, PRIZES, AND AWARDS

 The purpose of this policy is to ensure that Westfield State University complies with all applicable laws and regulations, communicates expectations, and encourages ethical practices, socially responsible behavior, and fiscal responsibility with regard to the procurement and issuance of university funded gifts, prizes, and awards.